KabosuNeko/Kumin/README.md

 - **Icons**: [Gruvbox-Plus-Icon](https://www.gnome-look.org/p/1961046)
 - **Cursor**: [Bibata-Modern-Amber](https://www.gnome-look.org/p/1914819)

+> **Note**: Firefox-pure is a pre-hardened Firefox build by the CachyOS team, optimized for Wayland with privacy/security defaults.
+It's not recommended to layer additional `user.js` configs (Betterfox, Arkenfox, etc.) on top.
+For standard Firefox, uninstall `firefox-pure` and install the regular package instead.

 ## Features

 - **Dynamic accent color** — extracts the dominant color from your wallpaper via `colorthief` and propagates it across all UI surfaces (Waybar, Rofi, Foot, Mako, Swaylock, GTK) automatically